Frequently Asked Questions

 - How quickly the pest management provider or facility can work to address necessary improvements.

-The process from the evaluation to final certification can fall anywhere from six weeks to six months plus, with the average at about four months.
+The process from the initial evaluation, to receiving interim reports, to final certification can fall anywhere from six weeks to six months plus, with an average at about four months.